Condition Focus

 Aesthetic Benefits

-• Reduces the appearance of a protruding lower jaw
+• May reduce the appearance of a protruding lower jaw

 Early treatment often leads to better and faster results.